romeerez/orchid-orm/packages/docs/src/guide/quickstart.md

 DATABASE_TEST_URL=postgres://user:password@localhost:5432/dbname-test?ssl=false
 ```

+If you're using a hosted database, change `ssl` to true in the above config.

+In case of using hosted database, it's already created by provided.

-Create configured databases with this command:
+But if you develop with a local Postgres, create databases with this command:

 ```sh
 npm run db create